 - Agent Insolvency Risk.
 In a syndicated loan, the agent bank is the bank that undertakes the bulk of the administrative duties involved in the day-to-day administration of the loan.
-In the event of the insolvency of an agent bank, a loan could be subject to settlement risk as well as the risk of interruptions in the administrative duties performed in the day to day administration of the loan (such as processing LIBOR calculations, processing draws, etc.). - Risk of Investing in Loans.
+In the event of the insolvency of an agent bank, a loan could be subject to settlement risk as well as the risk of interruptions in the administrative duties performed in the day-to-day administration of the loan (such as processing draws, etc.). - Risk of Investing in Loans.
 In addition to the risks generally associated with debt instruments, such as credit, market, interest rate, liquidity and derivatives risks, bank loans are also subject to the risk that the value of the collateral securing a loan may decline, be insufficient to meet the obligations of the borrower or be difficult to liquidate.
 The Fund's access to the collateral may be limited by bankruptcy, other insolvency laws or by the type of loan the Fund has purchased.
-For example, if the Fund purchases a participation instead of an assignment, it would not have direct access to collateralized and can decline significantly in value.
+For example, if the Fund purchases a participation instead of an assignment, it would not have direct access to collateral of the borrower.
+As a result, a floating rate loan may not be fully collateralized and can decline significantly in value.
 Additionally, collateral on loan instruments may consist of assets that may not be readily liquidated, and there is no assurance that the liquidation of such assets will satisfy a borrower's obligations under the instrument.
 Loans generally are subject to legal or contractual restrictions on resale.